 Two difficulties [(a) quantifying the damage, and then (b) dividing the damage fairly amongst many claimants] unfortunately mean that successful actions were initially fairly rare though the field now seems to be developing quite well - at least from claimants' perspective!
 Nevertheless, it is still to some extent the case that, as Andrei Shleifer points out, private enforcement means that the strong, and not the just, win the day.

 It would obviously be good if a cartel's over-charged customers could easily and successfully claim compensation from their suppliers, for this would counteract the economic harm that had been done by the cartel.
-Indeed, many in government hope that such private actions might over time allow the competition authorities to devote less resource to cartel busting.
+Indeed, many in government hoped that such 'follow on' private actions might over time allow the competition authorities to devote less resource to cartel busting.
 There was a feeling that larger companies should be left to pursue their cartelised suppliers through the courts, thus cutting the cost to the taxpayer and perhaps also acting as a much greater deterrent to future cartels.